VYMI Dividend: Yield, Schedule, and What to Expect

 - Approximate yield: approximately 4.5% (30-day SEC yield); trailing twelve-month distribution yield around 3.6% to 3.7% (early 2026).

 If income is your goal, compare VYMI against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how VYMI's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how VYMI's income fits your real portfolio in Walnut.

 The bottom line on the VYMI dividend